stylight/handbook/_docs/the-office.markdown

 ## Rooms

 There are very few small office rooms.
 We value the amplified communication of sitting next to each other.
-Most people sit with their team somewhere in the open office surrounding the atrium or on the first and second floor.
+Most people sit with their team somewhere in the open office surrounding the atrium or on the first floor.
 When people need some quiet time, they put on their noise cancellation headphones or go to a meeting room or sit at the picnic tables outside.

 ## The atrium